LLNL/merlin/docs/source/index.rst

 Merlin is a tool for running machine learning based workflows.
-The goal of Merlin is to make it easy to build, run, and process the kinds of large scale HPC workflows needed for cognative simulation.
+The goal of Merlin is to make it easy to build, run, and process the kinds of large scale HPC workflows needed for cognitive simulation.

 Merlin Overview
 ---------------